ucsb-cs56-m18/Google-API-usage-example/README.md

     * create a new project for your webapp from "select a project"

-    * select that project (it may takes a minute or so to appear after creation) and go into its dashboard
+    * select that project (it may take a few seconds or so to appear after creation) and go into its dashboard

     * go to "Credentials" in "My APIs" panel

-    * create credential -> OAuth Client ID (choose other when asked)
+    * create credential -> OAuth Client ID (according to google's tutorial, choose other for application type and give it a name )

-    * download the JSON file and put it into src//main/resources
+    * download the JSON file of the newly created credential to PATH_TO_YOUR_PROJECT/src//main/resources (see the download arrow on the right?)

+    * add this file into .gitignore

+    * _[Important]_ make sure it is ignored before you push local git commits onto GitHub.

         __DO NOT UPLOAD THIS JSON FILE TO GITHUB__ because it contains sensitive information and you don't want people to freely use it.

-    * put this file into .gitignore

-    * _[Important]_ make sure it is ignored before you push local git commits onto GitHub.
+There do exist a few methods to remove it from commit history, if someone still carelessly uploaded it and is unwilling to delete and start a new repository.
+It comes potentially at a huge cost though and we've suffered and want nobody else to experience.
+Just double check and don't risk!

   * setup in maven (pom.xml)
     * basically, add a few dependencies